Rosie Clare Shorter

 I am a feminist researcher interested in gender, sexuality, religion and posthumanism.

-I’m currently a PhD candidate in the Religion and Society Research Cluster at Western Sydney University.
+I completed my PhD in the Religion and Society Research Cluster at Western Sydney University.
 My PhD research has focused on gender, sexuality and evangelism in the Sydney Anglican Diocese.
-While studying, I’ve also been teaching undergrad sociology, religious studies and anthropology of religion at Western Sydney Uni, Deakin Uni and Melbourne Uni.

 I have also completed a Bachelor of Creative Arts and a Master of Research at Macquarie University, in the department of Media, Music, Communications and Cultural Studies.
 In 2016 MQ sent me a cute certificate in the post because I received a Faculty of Arts Highest Achiever in a Unit of Study Award, for the unit ‘Feminism, Queer Theory and the Problem of Identity.’
 (This always reminds me of primary school merit awards)